 - Daily newspaper reading (especially the Editorials section) can do wonders as far as vocabulary-building and comprehension are concerned.
 Also, for questions on synonyms/ antonyms, one needs to prepare vocabulary.
 You can make your own ‘Flash cards’ containing words, their meaning/s, synonyms, and usage.

 - Coming to paragraph jumbles type questions, one needs to understand the concepts of starting point, identifying the main idea, idea flow by looking for ‘clue-words’ like cause-effect, contrast etc. You can definitely use the elimination method for solving questions of this type.

-- Approach to solving Reading Comprehension questions demands a daily effort of reading the editorials section.
+- Approach to solving Reading Comprehension questions demands a daily effort of reading the editorials section and other NMAT study material.
 Try to find out the main idea, evidence, examples, and author’s tone while reading.
 Once you are done reading, try to summarise the same in your own words.

 - There are two parts chiefly – analytical and verbal.
 Analytical Reasoning deals with puzzles, arrangements, coding-decoding, input-output, etc; whereas the Verbal Reasoning deals with the course of action and critical reasoning based questions.

 - You need to be thorough with both the parts, as each has a considerable emphasis in the exam.